-The area has been more than challenging for Scott, when it comes to spear fishing.
-There just aren’t many areas to find fish and lobster.
+Bocas had proved to be spear fish-challenged for Scott.
+There just weren’t many areas to find fish and lobster.
 However, Scott is nothing if not diligent, and finally came up lucky, bringing home four lobsters, and a black crab.

 Howard was fascinated with Scott’s catch, and watched intently as Scott prepared them.
 Contrary to what you may think, he wasn’t interested in engaging with, or eating the crustaceans.
 With more than enough lobster, and because boiling water would heat up the boat, we decided to release the crab.